TiagoF99/CSC302-Patient-Questionnaire/Documentation/ta-meeting-notes.md

 ### November 18
 - Talked about responsibility division for A3
 - All team members discussed what we have been/will be working on for A3 which includes a major emphasis on finishing features and including tests

+### November 25
+- More information regarding individual interviews will be available next lecture
+- Industry Partner will be available next lecture
+- No team progress updates this week but everything is going well regarding a3